 A guided tour is the only way to get up-close-and-personal to the sheer and sculpted walls of North Queensland's narrowest gorge.
 But if you're feeling energetic, why not take out a free canoe to explore the natural surrounds of the local dam with its amazing birdlife and wildlife.
 You could also go fishing or try your hand at 'aqua golf'.

 If you simply want to enjoy the peaceful bush setting, there are plenty of quiet spots to do so.
 Relax by the pool or pull up a stool at the bar to enjoy a beverage and the company of fellow travellers.

-More information is available from reception on arrival at Cobbold Village, or contact us with your enquiries.
+More information is available from reception on arrival at Cobbold Village.
 Our friendly and informed staff will help ensure you make the most of your North Queensland outback holiday!